Characters (5f)

 Jenna, who worries about everything, fears that they might get accidentally locked in.
 This, alarmingly, turns out to be the case when they discover the gates are locked, earlier than expected.
 This shouldn’t be a problem when they’ve all got mobile phones.
 But it is when everybody’s phone mysteriously stops working.

 Then they encounter Arabella Underwood, who looks like a tour guide.
-Or might she be something more sinister?
+Or could she be something more sinister?
 A nearby tombstone is inscribed with the same name and her vocabulary ranges over a century.
 Arabella says she is about to celebrate her birthday with all her closest neighbours, including two murderers whom she regards as old friends.
-All the picnickers, except Jenna, dismiss all this as a complete wind-up.
+All the picnickers, except Jenna, dismiss all this as a complete wind-

 But when they realise all their watches have frozen at the same time and Arabella demonstrates her spooky ability to cause church bells to chime midnight (when it isn’t) and summon a low rolling mist, it’s scary time, especially when they’ve been cordially invited to her birthday party.